ShittaBeyMuhammad/Configure-Helpdesk-Ticket-System/README.md

 Lessons Learned
-Technical Skills: I have gained hands-on experience with server setup (XAMPP, Apache, MySQL), database configuration, and osTicket administration, which is similar to tasks in IT support roles.
+-Technical Skills: I have gained hands-on experience with server setup (XAMPP, Apache, MySQL), database configuration, and osTicket administration, which is similar to tasks in IT support roles.

-Troubleshooting: Learned to diagnose and resolve server issues (e.g port conflicts, CSRF errors), critical for helpdesk environments.
+-Troubleshooting: Learned to diagnose and resolve server issues (e.g port conflicts) which is key for helpdesk environments.

-Documentation: I have developed a clear, professional documentation to showcase problem-solving for potential employers.
+-Documentation: I have developed a clear, professional documentation to showcase problem-solving for potential employers.